Projects Related to the Dietary Guidelines

 In addition, the USDA Food Patterns included in the Dietary Guidelines aim to meet DRI.
 In this way, the Dietary Guidelines use the DRI to make food-based recommendations that helps Americans to meet their nutrient needs.

 The National Academies of Sciences, Engineering, and Medicine (National Academies) establishes DRI for the United States and Canada.
 Although the U.S. and Canadian governments work together to determine which DRI need to be updated and to sponsor the DRI development process, this process is separate from the Dietary Guidelines.

 Healthy Eating Index

-The Healthy Eating Index (HEI) is a tool designed to evaluate how well a set of food, such as the foods commonly consumed by Americans, aligns with the Dietary Guidelines for Americans.
+The Healthy Eating Index (HEI) is a tool designed to evaluate how well a set of foods and beverages, such as the foods commonly consumed by Americans, aligns with the Dietary Guidelines for Americans.
 The HEI-2015 aligns with the key recommendations from the 2015-2020 Dietary Guidelines for Americans.
-The HEI allows for the tracking dietary quality over time and can be used to answer important questions about diet quality and health outcomes in the U.S.
+The HEI allows for tracking dietary quality over time and can be used to answer important questions about diet quality and health outcomes in the U.S.